ilsaqadir/Covid-19-Deaths-Analysis/README.md

 ### Dataset

-The dataset has been included in the repository.
+The dataset has been included in the repository as a zip file.
 It can also be found at this URL: https://catalog.data.gov/dataset/conditions-contributing-to-deaths-involving-coronavirus-disease-2019-covid-19-by-age-group

 ### Features